atwine/100_Days_OF_ML_Coding/log.md

 I am looking at the dopamine information
 Doing week two of move 37 course
 Also I will look at Qlearning for trading.

+## Day 50 Thr 27 Sept
+Today I am going through a basic introduction to python for DataScience from lynda.com I want to master the basics.
+I am relooking at pandas and I am happy to learn a few new things.
+I learnt some new things about numpy and pandas.
+In numpy I leant about the record array and the datetime function.
+In pandas I learnt about mulindexing, which helps you analyze data on a different view, it really helps deal with data by viewing its structure well.

+## Day 51 Fri 28 Sept
+Today I landed on a page of CSS: (page)[www.quackit.com] I want to look closely at the tutorial so I can learn some things because I will need it later in my business.
+I also want to look at a new course from lynda on statistics in data science, hypothesis testing e.t.c